 I moved to Whitehorse with my mother and brother when I was eight years old.
 After 10 years of military service, my mother, Sally Tisiga, felt the impulse to reunify with our Kaska Dene family and decided to attend Yukon College, where she received a bachelor’s degree in social work.
 She has since worked primarily with First Nations communities throughout the Yukon and across Canada, with a focus on advocating for the rights of children.
 Since she is a survivor of the Sixties Scoop—a parallel system to residential schools that forced First Nations children into foster care and adoption arrangements for the purpose of fracturing family and community—it is no wonder that she concentrated her passion on social justice, though as a youth I could not, at times, understand the endurance of her suffering and frustration.
 Nevertheless, I believe it was her persistence and resilience that laid the foundation of my worldview and subsequent engagements in art and social support.

 For roughly the past decade, I have done community work in Whitehorse, which in many ways has paralleled my development as an artist.
 Starting in my early 20s, I worked as a residential-support and day-program worker for an NGO that assists people living with mental and physical disabilities.
-During that time, I was introduced to philosophies of support such as ableism and the person-centered approach, which are used to guide the attitude of care and facilitation needed to empower clients to live as fully and independently as possible.
+During that time, I was introduced to philosophies of support such as ableism and the person-centred approach, which are used to guide the attitude of care and facilitation needed to empower clients to live as fully and independently as possible.
 There was also enough flexibility in a shift to pursue some personal interests.
 I began making ballpoint-pen drawings, and although I had dabbled in painting prior, this casual distraction would play a significant role in my eventual art practice.

 Joseph Tisiga, Fabricated Fear May Only Prolong Risk, 2016.
 Watercolour, acrylic and oil on paper, 1.31 x 1.31 m.
 Courtesy Diaz Contemporary.
 Photo: Toni Hafkenscheid.